collective/plone.recipe.varnish/README.txt

     If multiple backends are specified then each backend must include either a hostname or path (or both) so that Varnish can direct the matching request to the appropriate backend.
 Defaults to 127.0.0.1:8080.

+purge-hosts
+    Specifies hostnames or ip addresses for purge acl.
+By default localhost and the backends are allowed to purge.
+Additional allowed hosts are listed here.

 name
     If specified this sets the name of the varnish instance (defaults to